Configuration and performance of the ATLAS $b$-jet triggers in Run 2: Calibrations

-Uncertainties in the measurements are calculated following the same procedures as described in Ref.~\cite{FTAG-2018-01} and any additional sources of uncertainty specific to the trigger were found to be negligible.
-The total uncertainty in the measurement ranges from $< 1\%$ to about 5\% across the full jet \pT\ range.
-Modelling uncertainties are present in both the numerator and the denominator of the conditional efficiency and so tend to cancel out, leaving the statistical uncertainty to dominate the measurement.
-Few data events satisfy all of the selection criteria described in Section~\ref{subsec:calibration_selection} at very high jet \pT, and the statistical uncertainties associated with the results are largest in this region.
 For the online-only efficiencies with the tightest working points, the scale of the systematic uncertainty approaches that of the statistical uncertainty.
-In these cases, the largest systematic uncertainty comes from the modelling of top-quark events, in particular the impact of using a different parton shower and hadronisation model for simulated \ttbar\ events.
+In these cases the total uncertainty on the efficiency measurements reaches 10\% in some bins, while the total uncertainty on the scale factors can be up to 20\% in some bins.
+The total uncertainties on the efficiencies and scale factors for looser working points are typically less than 5\%.
+The largest source of systematic uncertainty comes from the modelling of top-quark events, in particular the impact of using a different parton shower and hadronisation model for simulated \ttbar\ events.
 This uncertainty was evaluated by comparing the nominal \ttbar sample with another event sample configured with the same setup to produce the matrix elements, but interfaced with \HERWIG~7.04~\cite{Bahr:2008pv,Bellm:2015jjp}, using the H7UE set of tuned parameters~\cite{Bellm:2015jjp} and the MMHT2014\textsc{lo}\ PDF set~\cite{Harland-Lang:2014zoa}.
 All other systematic uncertainties have a very small impact.

 A method for reducing the total number of uncertainties while preserving the bin-by-bin correlations is provided for use in physics analyses by performing an eigenvector decomposition.
 Versions of the scale factors that have been smoothed in jet \pt\ are also provided in order to prevent distortions in the variables of interest induced by the application of the scale factors.
 Both the eigenvector decomposition and the smoothing procedure are applied using the method described in Ref.~\cite{PERF-2016-05}.